 Ventura County Bankruptcy Lawyers Can Stop Lawsuits and Judgments

 If you have fallen behind in student loan, credit card or medical payments, creditors may take aggressive measures to ensure that they get paid.
 This can often result in a creditor filing a lawsuit, which can result in a legal judgment for the amount that you owe.
-The Law Offices of Michael H. Raichelson defends the people of Oxnard, Ventura County and Los Angeles County against creditor lawsuits while finding ways to stop judgment actions and wage garnishment.
+Raichelson Law, P.C. defends the people of Oxnard, Ventura County and Los Angeles County against creditor lawsuits while finding ways to stop judgment actions and wage garnishment.

 We Have the Experience to Help You in Creditor Lawsuits

 In the most basic sense, creditors make their money by collecting on debts.
 So when a debt has gone unpaid for long enough, they will pursue legal action to recover what is owed to them.
 The creditor still has the burden of proof in a debt collection lawsuit, which means they must be able to prove all of their allegations and justify the judgment they seek.
 Raichelson Law, P.C. will aggressively combat a debt collection lawsuit by employing a number of defenses that have proven to be successful.
 Creditors regularly fail to bring lawsuits in a timely manner, they may use deception and threats that violate the Fair Debt Collection Practices Act, or they may have acted improperly during repossession.
 Our Oxnard bankruptcy attorneys have the experience and legal knowledge that you need when facing a lawsuit against large creditors and banks.